WORDS BY KATIE HILL

 Founded in post-war Paris, Pierre Balmain’s eponymous house was central to revolutionizing French style.
-Balmain’s debut show in October 1945 preceded Christian Dior’s ‘New Look’ by two years and welcomed curve-enhancing silhouettes into the mix – think bell-shaped skirts nipped in at the waist.
-By 1947, Balmain had become an influential global powerhouse, at the fore of fashion’s new liberated direction.
-Pierre Balmain’s ‘Jolie Madame’ style codes remain central to the house’s DNA today, with the brand’s signature tailored Balmain jackets retaining the iconic silhouettes of their 1940s predecessors.
+Balmain’s debut show in October 1945 preceded Christian Dior’s ‘New Look’ by two years and welcomed curve-enhancing silhouettes into the mix, such as bell-shaped skirts nipped in at the waist.
+By 1947, Balmain had become an influential global powerhouse, at the forefront of fashion’s new liberated direction.
+Pierre Balmain’s ‘Jolie Madame’ style codes remain central to the house’s DNA today, with the brand’s signature tailored Balmain jackets retaining the iconic shape of their 1940s predecessors.

 Between Pierre Balmain’s long reign and today, Balmain has been led by seven more Heads of Design.
 Renowned Dominican designer Oscar de la Renta worked his own take on elegance into the house in 1994 via his highly celebrated debut couture collection.
 Leaning into a more conventional take on femininity, de la Renta’s designs — though beautiful — did not take the same risks as the Balmain we see today.

-Olivier Rousteing: Balmain wunderkind
+Olivier Rousteing: Balmain’s wunderkind

+At 18, Rousteing started his career as a graduate intern at Roberto Cavalli and worked through the ranks to become one of Head Designer Peter Dundas’ star protégés.
 Soon recognized as a visionary, Rousteing’s collections for Roberto Cavalli helped the designer balance his natural inclination for the avant-garde with the label’s reputation for opulence — a tension he would continue to master at Balmain.